 CIL has developed and embedded an effective control environment to mitigate against operational risk.
-These controls are rated according to their effectiveness and are stored within the RisKonnect system.
+These controls are rated according to their effectiveness and are stored within a risk system.
 Controls are reviewed periodically and analysed to ensure that the risk is being mitigated as expected.

 Operational Risk is assessed via the risk management framework, with each risk being assigned an inherent impact, reflecting the level of risk in the absence of functional controls.
 Risks are then given an equivalent residual impact to reflect the level of risk with the current controls in place.
-Risks are also given a rating on a RAYG basis, which indicates how comfortable the business is with the level of risk.
+Risks are also given a rating, which indicates how comfortable the business is with the level of risk.